Nate711/puppersim/README.md

 python3 puppersim/pupper_ars_train.py --rollout_length=200
 ray stop (after training is completed)
 ```
+See the [trouble shooting](#troubleshooting) section at end of document if you run into problems.

 ## Test an ARS policy during training (file location may be different)